roxiness/routify/site/src/routes/docs/pages/1.guide/meta.md

 <!-- routify::meta property=[value] -->
 ```
 The value is parsed as a JSON value.
 If the value is omitted it will set to true.
 Hence `property=true` can be written simply as `property`.

-Metadata can also be used with directives, eg.: `property|scoped=true`.
-The scoped directive would then set the metadata for all descending nodes.